Adobo Pork Tacos

 Taco fact of the day: A “taquiza” is an informal get-together where people gather around the grill or table with tortillas in hand, to make their own tacos.
 Ready to dive in?

 For Mexican Adobo Rub:

-In a medium-sized bowl, combine all the ingredients and mix to form a rub.
+- In a medium-sized bowl, combine all the ingredients and mix to form a rub.
 Set aside.

-4 servings (Nutritional information for 2 tacos per serving, no additional toppings)
+- 4 servings (Nutritional information for 2 tacos per serving, no additional toppings)

+*Note: If preferred, use store-bought Mexican Adobo from Hispanic supermarket.
 Serve with warm corn or flour tortillas.
-Have guest create their own tacos with bowls of pico de gallo, guacamole, sour cream, cotija cheese, beans, radishes, lime wedges and cilantro.
+Have guests create their own tacos with bowls of pico de gallo, guacamole, sour cream, cotija cheese, beans, radishes, lime wedges and cilantro.